 With a passion for writing, we wanted to know if Finn could see a career in writing or just wanted to keep it as a hobby.
 He said, “definitely as a career, if I can, though it feels more like a hobby than a job most of the time.
 I’ve been writing for a few years (beginning in 8th grade, though I never took it seriously until 10th grade) and I love it.
 I’m completely certain that writing is something that I will do for the rest of my life, whether or not I’m able to do it as a career.”

-Finn also credits Ms. Christopher, our middle school librarian, as a big help and supporter of his writing.
+Finn also credits Ms. C, our middle school librarian, as a big help and supporter of his writing.
 “She asked me if she could read Stale, a novella I wrote that I had no intention of publishing or even showing anyone, and got back to me with extremely positive feedback and detailed constructive criticism.
 This enthused me to edit and polish Stale until it was done.”
 This really does show the impact our ASH staff have on guiding the pathways of our students.

 We wanted to leave the final words on this profile to the writer himself, as Finn shares a piece of advice for his fellow students (and adults as well!).
 “Pursue something that you both enjoy and have a future with.
 A job’s never a chore if you’re passionate about it.”